- University of Washington (Institute for Protein Design)

 - Award Date:

-This grant falls within Open Philanthropy's work on scientific research.
+This falls within Open Philanthropy's work on scientific research, specifically within its interest in science supporting biosecurity and pandemic preparedness.